P-p-H-d/mlib/README.md

 ##### bool name\_equal\_p(const name\_t rbtree1, const name\_t rbtree2)

-Return true if both rbtrees 'rbtree1' and 'rbtree2' are equal.
+Return true if both rbtree 'rbtree1' and 'rbtree2' are equal.
 This method is only defined if the type of the element defines a EQUAL method itself.

 ##### size\_t name\_hash\_p(const name\_t rbtree)